 \section{Literature Review}

-Many studies have examined the phenomenon of choice overload from different perspectives, including different outcome measures and potential moderators.
 Two recent meta-analyses \citep{chernev2015choice,scheibehenne2010can} report results from 99 experiments in 53 papers and 63 experiments in 50 papers, respectively.
-Given these two reviews, our aim here is not to provide comprehensive coverage of the existing research.
-Instead, we make two points.
+We refer to these reviews and are content to just make two points.

-First, to the best of our knowledge, no other paper has made use of the methodology we propose.
-Using the aforecited meta-analyses and Google Scholar, we identified 32 studies from 19 papers that use default choice as a measure of choice overload.
+First, very few current studies have generated the data needed to perform our tests.
+Using the aforementioned meta-analyses and Google Scholar, we identified 32 studies from 19 papers that use default choice as a measure of choice overload.
 Of these, 20 ask subjects to make choices from a single subset of the grand choice set.
 These studies can do no better than to compare the default choice probability in the small and large choice set.
-The remaining 12 studies ask subjects to make choices from multiple subsets of the large choice set, and so in principle could have implemented either the min bound or tests based on the RUM.
-However, all of them instead compare the average default choice across all small choice sets to that in the larger set, a measure which is necessary but sufficient for the aforementioned Min bound, which in turn is necessary but not sufficient for consistency with RUM.
+The remaining 12 studies ask subjects to make choices from multiple subsets of the large choice set, but only collect a small number of choices from each.
+As a result, they instead compare the average default choice across all small choice sets to that in the larger set, a measure which is necessary but not sufficient for the aforementioned Min bound, which in turn is necessary but not sufficient for consistency with RUM.